systemacticco-rgb/linguistic-provenance-schema/working-group-submission.md

 The observations are deliberately narrow.
 Firefox/Linux results do not prove universal browser, operating-system, editor, clipboard, rendering, or provider compatibility.
-Rendering is application-specific: LibreOffice on Linux showed no glyphs; Linux VS Code showed yellow outlined squares in code files only; Windows VS Code showed rectangles; Windows browser testing showed no visual glyphs; and Windows OneNote rendered `ƒ{}`.
+Rendering is application-specific: LibreOffice on Linux showed glyphs; Linux VS Code showed yellow outlined squares in code files only; Windows VS Code showed rectangles; Windows browser testing showed no visual glyphs; and Windows OneNote rendered `ƒ{}`.
 Rendering alone is a usability/disclosure concern, not evidence of marker corruption.